-&lt;sup>117Updated to reflect information as of May 25, 2017, the date of the 2017 Regular Stockholders' Meeting of the Company.
+119Updated to reflect information as of May 25, 2017, the date of the 2017 Regular Stockholders' Meeting of the Company.

-&lt;sup>118Updated to reflect information as of May 25, 2017, the date of the 2017 Regular Stockholders' Meeting of the Company.
+120Updated to reflect information as of May 25, 2017, the date of the 2017 Regular Stockholders' Meeting of the Company.

-Profiles of directors (at least age, qualification, date of first appointment, experience, and directorships in other listed companies) nominated for election/re-election.
-YES The auditors to be appointed or re-appointed.
-YES An explanation of the dividend policy, if any dividend is to be declared.
-YES The amount payable for final dividends.
-YES Documents required for proxy vote.
+An explanation of the dividend policy, if any dividend is to be declared.
+YES

+The amount payable for final dividends.
+YES

+Documents required for proxy vote.
 YES